-Ms. Nash was the recipient of the Australia’s highest honor in singing, the Inaugural Dame Joan Sutherland Singing Award and won first prize at the Herald Sun Aria and Australia Singing Competitions.
-She studied at Monash University before receiving her Advanced Postgraduate Diploma in Opera from the Royal College of Music in London.
+Rebecca won first prize at the Herald Sun Aria and was awarded the Marianne Mathy Award, the top prize at the Australian Singing Competition.
+She was also the recipient of the inaugural Dame Joan Sutherland Singing Award.
+She studied at Monash University before completing an Advanced Postgraduate Diploma in Opera at the Royal College of Music in London.

 Management Territory: Worldwide